Mizuyo Yamashita is a Japanese ceramicist based in London.

 4. Can you reflect on how we can learn to see beauty through everyday objects?

 Since the last Century we have produced such a high volume of designed objects.
-The concept of design has been stretched to apply to a wider field now than it used to.
 In some ways this accessibility has improved society, but I feel it has also damaged our connection to possessions in some way.
 A lot of people still consume ‘design’ for their own benefits: the aesthetic look, the convenience that serves to please us, but more of us need to be aware of the impact that certain objects have to our collective mentality, the community or the society and the environment.
 Beauty is not just a façade - it should also be inherent in the spirit of the craft as well as in the method of production.

 5. How does practicing your craft help you during times of uncertainty such as we find ourselves in now?

 Absorbing myself in my work is definitely stopping me from checking the news on a computer or mobile phone at every hour of the day.
 When I’m working with clay with muddy hands it’s physically impossible to do that!
 But also throwing clay requires a high level of concentration so it’s mentally occupying my attention, which I’m very thankful for.

 Meanwhile, my relationship with clay remains the same: when I prepare clay properly, it listens to me and responds to my touch; changes the shape with the slight pressure from my fingers.
 These things are the most certain reality for me right now and how I can ensure that I am living in the present.